Reinforcement Learning from Hierarchical Critics

 \section{Experiment}

-We apply our proposed HCA framework to two types of scenarios in which up to 4 agents compete with each other.
-We empirically show the success of our framework compared to the existing method PPO in competitive scenarios, such as tennis and toy soccer.
-We have released codes for both the model and the environments on GitHub, which allows being replicable.
+We applied our proposed RLHC algorithm to two scenarios in which up to 4 agents compete.
+We empirically show the success of our RLHC compared with the benchmark PPO method in competitive scenarios such as tennis and toy soccer.
+We have released codes for both the model and the environments on GitHub for replication purposes.